QUESTDwarfs/questdwarfs.github.io/_pages/publications.md

 social: false
 ---

-Below is a list of primary publications using QUEST Dwarfs.
+Below is a list of primary publications from the QUEST Dwarfs team.

 <!-- _pages/publications.md -->
 <div class="publications">